Renewable Energy Initiatives

-Increasing our use of renewable energy is an important part of Georgetown University's approach to reducing our greenhouse gas emissions and creating a sustainable campus.
-In 2013, Georgetown was recognized as an EPA Green Power Partner of the Year in recognition of our work.
+Increasing our use of renewable energy is an important part of Georgetown University’s approach to reducing our greenhouse gas emissions (new window) and creating a sustainable campus.
+In 2013, Georgetown was recognized as an EPA Green Power Partner of the Year (new window) in recognition of our work.

 Learn more about what we’re doing via the links below.

-Bunn Intercultural Center Solar Array: The 300 kW Bunn Intercultural Center solar PV array was installed in 1984, and by 2013 was the longest running installation of its scale at any college campus in the country, producing over 5.8 million kWh over its lifetime.
-After an impressive 30 year life, the system is now off line, and replacement opportunities are being actively explored.
+Historic Bunn Intercultural Center Solar Array: The original 300 kW Bunn Intercultural Center solar PV array was installed in 1984, and by 2013 was the longest running installation of its scale at any college campus in the country, producing over 5.8 million kWh over its lifetime.
+After an impressive 30 year life, the system has been retired.

-Renewable Portfolio Standards: Forward-looking energy policies in our region, such as Washington, DC’s Renewable Energy Portfolio Standard, are helping reduce the carbon intensity of the local energy mix.
+Renewable Portfolio Standards: Forward-looking energy policies in our region, such as Washington, DC’s Renewable Energy Portfolio Standard (new window), are helping reduce the carbon intensity of the local energy mix.